Seldom: An Anonymity Network with Selective Deanonymization: High-Level Overview of

+We assume that \acp{LEA} are monitoring the Internet.
+If they \stepnumberspace{5}{identify} suspicious activity coming from the \name network, they proceed as shown in Figure~\ref{fig:overview:deanonymization}.
+They first \stepnumberspace{6}{query} the database for the corresponding flow record and \stepnumberspace{7}{file} a duly substantiated deanonymization request with the consortium.
+The consortium logs the request and potential authorization through a smart contract on a translucent ledger.
+After receiving proof of a logged and approved deanonymization request, the exit relay \stepnumberspace{8}{shares} the corresponding circuit's \emph{encrypted} identity with the consortium.
+Then, the consortium \stepnumberspace{9}{decrypts} the threshold-encrypted identity and reveals the identity only to the requesting \ac{LEA}.

-Immutably logging \emph{all} requests and decisions is crucial for maintaining transparency towards the general public.
+Immutably logging \emph{all} requests and decisions is crucial for maintaining transparency toward the users.
 However, \name has to ensure that criminals under investigation do not gain an advantage via this channel.
 To address this issue, we introduce a \emph{translucent ledger} (\cf~Section~\ref{sec:recovery:ledger}) that is maintained by the consortium and allows for a \emph{delayed} full disclosure while providing a general overview of ongoing activities in real time.
-With this form of public oversight, citizens can notice abuses of power within \name and abandon the network in cases of government overreach.
+With this form of public oversight, citizens can notice \emph{patterns} of potential power abuses within \name and abandon the network in cases of government overreach.
 In case of a successful deanonymization, users also only lose exactly the anonymity gained through the use of the network, \ie their browsing is as safe or unsafe as if no anonymity network was ever used.